 The Year 13 Villa accommodation is not on the same fire alarm system as the rest of the school as they are in a supervised separate building with their own fire alarm detection system installed within.
-This system is not connected to Redcare.
+This system is connected to a monitoring station.

 - 1. In the event of an alarm sounding all students are to leave the building by the nearest available exit and accumulate at the Fire Evacuation Point near the gate by the Villa. - 2.
 The Housemistress should take the following action: - a.
 Dial 999 and call the fire brigade giving the Villa postcode: MK17 0HG - b.
-Radio our 24 hour security on channel 16; A Radio is located by the main fire exit door in the Boarding villa and is set to channel 16.
-In the event of an alarm sounding, this needs to be used when outside the building, as it gives a direct call to security on the school site. - c.
+Radio our 24-hour security on channel 16; A Radio is located by the main fire exit door in the Boarding villa and is set to channel 16.
+In the event of an alarm sounding, this needs to be used when outside the building, as it gives a direct call to security on the school site.
+Security will be the first call by the central monitoring station. - c.
 Check all students are accounted for and inform by radio the other Housemistresses on duty. - d.
-Stay at the evacuation point until the fire brigade arrive.
-If all students are accounted for they can be sent over to the main school building for shelter. - 3.
+Stay at the evacuation point until the fire brigade arrives.
+If all students are accounted for, they can be sent over to the main school building for shelter. - 3.
 Security should dial 999 and armed with radio and a torch run over to the Villa to ensure all students are present. - 4.
-Once the fire brigade have confirmed it is safe to re-enter the building all students may return to their accommodation.
+Once the fire brigade has confirmed it is safe to re-enter the building all students may return to their accommodation.